 Following the last biscornu tutorial: two small symmetrical patterns that can be used to make a biscornu pincushion.
 And if you use bigger canvas and wool, you can make beautiful pillow cases using the same patterns.

 The blue and green palette on this chart is inspired by middle-Eastern ornaments.
 Being a mathematician, I am really an ornament person, enjoying geometry in every possible way.
 That is one of the thing that I like in Temari as well.

-Today I’m adding to the collection of Mayan-inspired cross-stitch charts.
-The idea of this collection is heavily inspired by Mayan calendars and symbols.
+Today I’m adding to the collection of ethnic inspired cross-stitch charts.
 As an ages-old symbol of eternity the snake on this pattern is biting its tail.